-- Select Non-gallery application under the Add your own app section.
+- Select Non-gallery application under the Create our own app section.

-- Type your desired application name (which can be whatever you wish) then click Add.
+- Type your desired application name (which can be whatever you wish) then click Create.

-- Assign a user to the application (so you can test authentication) by clicking Users and Groups then Add user.
+- Assign a user to the application (so you can test authentication) by clicking Assign users and groups then Add user/group.
 Remember to click the Assign button to add the user to the authentication method.
 You should see them appear in the Users and groups box.

 Configuring single sign-on for the enterprise app